Brunei Darussalam country brief

-Brunei has one legal political party, the Parti Pembangunan Bangsa (National Development Party or NDP); which is small and has limited activity.
+Brunei has one legal political party, the Parti Pembangunan Bangsa (National Development Party or NDP), which is small and has limited activity.
 Brunei's judicial system reflects the strong influence of British common law.
 The Supreme Court comprises the High Court and the Court of Appeals, while the Subordinate Court consists of the Magistrates' Courts.
 The Chief Justice and Judges of Brunei's Supreme Court are sworn in by the monarch for three-year terms.
-The Privy Council in London remains the final court of appeal for civil cases.
-The jurisdiction of the Islamic Courts, which coexist with the Supreme Court, is limited to family law and property matters for Muslims such as inheritance.
+In civil cases only, there is an avenue of appeal from the Court of Appeal of Brunei to the Sultan.
+By arrangement with the Queen of England, these appeals are heard by the UK’s Privy Council on behalf of the Sultan.
+Until 2014, the jurisdiction of the Islamic Courts, which coexist with the Supreme Court, was limited to family law and property matters for Muslims such as inheritance.

 The royal family retains a venerated position within the country and adverse comment regarding royal family matters is forbidden in Brunei.